Gender history: Impact

 Despite its relatively short life, gender history (and its forerunner women's history) has had a rather significant effect on the general study of history.
 Since the 1960s, when the initially small field first achieved a measure of acceptance, it has gone through a number of different phases, each with its own challenges and outcomes, but always making an impact of some kind on the historical discipline.
 Although some of the changes to the study of history have been quite obvious, such as increased numbers of books on famous women or simply the admission of greater numbers of women into the historical profession, other influences are more subtle, even though they may be more politically groundbreaking in the end.
 By 1970, gender historians turned to documenting ordinary women's expectations, aspirations and status.
-In the 80s with the rise of the feminist movement, the focus shifted to uncovering women' oppression and discrimination.
+In the 80s with the rise of the feminist movement, the focus shifted to uncovering women's oppression and discrimination.
 Nowadays, gender history is more about charting female agency and recognizing female achievements in several fields that were usually dominated by men.